JonDDowns/fozziejoin/README.md

 ### Installation

 Installing from binary is the easiest method on Windows, as it skips the need for the Rust toolchain.
-Installing from source is the only officially supported option on Linux systems currently.
+Installing from source is the only officially supported option on Linux and MacOS systems currently.
+The package has not been tested on MacOS.

 #### From binary (Windows only)